 I use the dishwasher to clean my AeroPress once a month, and I do not recommend using the dishwasher to clean the AeroPress every day.
-Just rinse it out after each use and clean it more thoroughly using some mild soap or a vinegar bath.
+Rinse it out after each use and clean it more thoroughly using mild soap or a vinegar bath.

 How to store the AeroPress after cleaning

-Although the cleaning process is important to get a great-tasting cup of coffee, the drying stage is even more important.
+Although cleaning is important to get a great-tasting cup of coffee, the drying stage is even more important.

 Get yourself a nice soft cloth and run it over the remaining parts of your AeroPress.
 Drying off all of the AeroPress parts will also make it shine beautifully.

 After the process, pop the AeroPress plungers into each other and press all the way through.
 The vacuum pod at the end of the chambers should stick through the other side.

 Using this storage technique, the vacuum seal will not be kept under pressure and will live a long and happy life.
 I suggest keeping all the AeroPress parts close to each other not to risk losing one of them.